unithon4th/unithon_server/readme.md

-## Node Express Typescript MongoDB
+## Node Express Typescript MongoDB Passport.js(local + facebook)
-This Project is a scaffolding project for typescript node server.
+This Project is a scaffolding project for typescript node express server

 ## How to run
-1. Set Environment Variable (Passport JS)
+Set Environment Variable (for Passport.js)
 ```bash
 $ echo 'export FACEBOOK_CLIENT_ID="Need To Inesrt Your FACEBOOK_CLIENT_ID"' >> ~/.bash_profile
 ```